Copyright © 2000, 2001, 2002, 2003 Lauri Watts

 The hyphen combines two or more words into one.
 For example, “mother-in-law”.
 The hyphen can be entered directly from the keyboard.

-The en-dash is used to seperate numbers/dates/etc..
+The en-dash is used to separate numbers/dates/etc..
 For example, “Sections 1–3 review basic concepts”.
 The en-dash can be encoded using

 When trying to decide between an ordered and unordered list, simply ask yourself the following question: “Does the order of the listed items matter?” or “If I change the order of the listed items, does that change the meaning of the list?”.
 If you answer “No” to either question, then an unordered list is likely the logical choice.